ninja-whale/Document-Query-App/README.md

-Here's a template for a README file that you can use for your GitHub project.
-It provides a detailed overview of the application, installation instructions, and usage guidelines.

----

 # Document Query and History Management App

 This is a Streamlit-based web application that allows users to upload documents, query them, and retrieve relevant information.
 The application securely stores data in a database, maintains user history, and provides the option to download chat history in PDF format.